TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/api/members.md

     member: {
         reputation: 0,
         user: {
-            username: zzz
+            username: "username"
         }
     }
 }

 `B - 404 NOT FOUND`

- {message:Couldn't find a member with the username aaa}
+ {message:Couldn't find a member with the username "username"}

 ## Relate the REST API endpoints with User Stories
-Create a post?
+This endpoint is unrelated to any user stories documented in Sprint01.